Creamy Risotto Recipe

 How to cook Arborio Rice

-Before cooking Arborio rice you do not need to rinse the rice, which some people do with other types of rice.
-But it is important that you add the stock slowly to the rice, bit by bit, so that the rice absorbs the stock properly after each stock addition.
+Before cooking Arborio rice you do not need to rinse the rice.
+I do this with some other types of rice, like basmati, for example.
+But it is important that you add the stock slowly to the rice, bit by bit.
+This is so that the rice absorbs the stock properly after each stock addition.

-Also, the stock should be warm when added, so you can keep it in a saucepan on a low heat and pour from that as necessary.
+Also, the stock should be warm when added.
+So keep it in a saucepan on low heat and pour from that as necessary.

 Experimenting with ingredients

 When making risotto it can be fun to experiment with ingredients.
-In this easy creamy mushroom risotto recipe I have used simple white button mushrooms, that you can hardly see in the pictures.
+In this easy creamy mushroom risotto recipe, I have used simple white button mushrooms, which you can hardly see in the pictures.

 But you could also use cremini, shiitake, Portobello or porcini mushrooms, or a mixed mushroom choice if you wished to vary the taste.

 If you want to be more carnivorous you could consider adding some bacon or ham for some extra variety.
 It is up to you.

 But we actually like it as it is.

 If you want to try another mushroom risotto with an even better mushroom taste, then my Exotic mushroom risotto is also super tasty!
 I also have a recipe for a prawn mushroom risotto, which is also good.